W as the Edge of a Wedge: Bell Correlations via Constrained Colliders: The argument

 In this very special case, we have shown how robust counterfactual-supporting Bell nonlocality can result from a combination of two things: (i) collider bias, and (ii) a boundary constraint, imposing a particular value on a collider variable.
 Elsewhere, Ken Wharton and I have called this kind of counterfactual-supporting relation \textit{Connection across a Constrained Collider} (CCC) \cite{PriceWharton21b,PriceWharton23}.

-The remainder of the present argument aims to show that the same explanation works in a regular \V-shaped Bell experiment (Figure~\ref{fig:V}), with ordinary measurement preparation providing the required boundary constraint.
+The remainder of the present argument aims to show that the same explanation works in a regular V-shaped Bell experiment (Figure~\ref{fig:V}), with ordinary measurement preparation providing the required boundary constraint.